 until the particle reaches $\tilde{s}^{1}=\tilde{s}^{0}+\Delta$, or it leaves the simulation domain at the left boundary in $\zeta$.
 The step $-d\zeta$ is then the smallest one between $h$ and $\Delta\left(1-v_{z}\right)/v_z$.

-Particles, which have reached the next $s-$level during the integration along the fast $\tau-$coordinate remain inside the simulation box and get trapped. \textit{This algorithm allows us to simulate the self-trapping process self-consistently for the first time} in codes which use the Galilean transformation \eqref{eq:Galilean1}.
+The particles, which have reached the next $s-$level during integration along the fast $\zeta-$coordinate, remain inside the simulation box and become trapped. \textit{This algorithm allows us to self-conistently simulate the self-trapping process for the first time} in codes that use the Galilean transformation \eqref{eq:Galilean1}.
 This was not possible in the standard quasi-static codes.